MERLCenter/MERL-Center-public/learning-content/case-studies/how-to-make-open-source-projects-contributor-friendly/how-to-make-open-source-projects-contributor-friendly-part2.md

 #### Daily communication
 <br>

 First, it's helpful to have a space for daily communication like a messaging platform like MS Teams or Slack set up.
 Invite your contributors to your workspace so everyone has a place where they can ask questions as they get started.
-A messaging platform often can take the place of an “office” for remote teams so make team channels to promote discussions on specific topics while including some channels to promote your office culture.
+A messaging platform often can take the place of an “office” for remote teams so make team channels to promote discussions on specific topics while including some channels to promote your team culture.

 #### Project boards
 <br>